benmvp/react-workshop/10-styling/README.md

 When an email item is selected, you should see a 3-column layout: email list on the left, email form on the right, and email view in the center.

-In `EmailListItem`, import the companion [`EmailLisItem.css`](src/components/EmailListItem.css).
-Add CSS classes for from & subject display elements.
+In `EmailListItem`, add CSS classes for from & subject display elements.
 Wrap the mark read/unread button & delete buttons in `<span>` with a CSS class.
 Using the [`classnames`](https://github.com/JedWatson/classnames) library, conditionally add classes container element based on whether or not the email item is selected or unread:

 ```js
 render() {